-- that is a taxpayer as defined in section 151 of the Tax Administration Act that conducts trade - that has a gross income of R100 million or less during the year of assessment ending on or after 1 April 2020 but before 1 April 2021. - whose gross income for the year of assessment does not include more than 20% in aggregate of interest, dividends, foreign dividends, royalties, rental from letting fixed property, annuities and any remuneration received from an employer, and - that is tax compliant as referred to in section 256(3) of the Tax Administration Act when relying on a deferral under this Act, provided that - - the gross income of a partnership for this purpose is the aggregate of the partner's gross income from the partnership, and - the 3rd bullet above must be read without the reference to rental from letting fixed property, if the primary trading activity of the company, trust, partnership or individual is the letting of fixed properties and substantially the whole of the gross income is rental from fixed property.
+- that is a taxpayer as defined in section 151 of the Tax Administration Act that conducts trade - that has a gross income of R50 million or less during the year of assessment ending on or after 1 April 2020 but before 1 April 2021. - whose gross income for the year of assessment does not include more than 10% income derived from interest, dividends, foreign dividends, rental from letting fixed property and any remuneration received from an employer, and - that is tax compliant as referred to in section 256(3) of the Tax Administration Act when relying on a deferral under this Act.